When Do You Need Business Insurance?

 Understand your boundaries for absorbing losses

-The practical question at this stage is determining whether the business could comfortably handle the most likely loss scenario without financial strain or operational disruption.
+Decide whether the business could cope with the most likely loss scenario without financial strain or operational disruption.

 • Yes → Insurance is likely appropriate.